David Ignatius: Political views

 Ignatius supported the 2003 invasion of Iraq.
-On a number of occasions Ignatius criticized the CIA and the U.S. government's approach on intelligence.
-He was also critical of the Bush administration's torture policies.
+He later expressed regret, saying "I wish I had some of those columns back".
+On a number of occasions, Ignatius criticized the CIA and the U.S. government's approach on intelligence.
+He was also critical of the Bush administration's use, during the war on terror, of what the administration called "enhanced interrogation techniques", practices regarded by some as amounting to illegal torture of suspects.

-On March 26, 2014, Ignatius wrote a piece in the Washington Post on the then crisis in Ukraine and how the world will deal with Putin's actions.
-Ignatius's theory of history is that it is a chaos and that "good" things are not preordained, "decisive turns in history can result from ruthless political leaders, from weak or confused adversaries, or sometimes just from historical accident.
+On March 26, 2014, Ignatius wrote a piece in The Washington Post on the then-crisis in Ukraine and how the world would deal with Putin's actions.
+Ignatius's theory of history is that it is a chaos, and that "good" things are not preordained, "decisive turns in history can result from ruthless political leaders, from weak or confused adversaries, or sometimes just from historical accident.
 Might doesn't make right, but it does create 'facts on the ground' that are hard to reverse."
 His piece mentioned four-star USAF general Philip M. Breedlove, the current NATO Supreme Allied Commander Europe, and Ukrainian foreign minister Andriy Deshchytsya.
 Putin, says Ignatius, "leads what by most political and economic indicators is a weak nation—a declining power, not a rising one."
 He placed great hope in Angela Merkel.